purrfessor/gizmo/README.md

 - **Examples**: Check the example directory to see how a complete research project looks
 - **Start Small**: Try running a simple research question first to get familiar with the tool
 - **Documentation**: Refer to this README for command options and examples

+## Documentation

+For comprehensive documentation on Gizmo, visit our [documentation website](https://purrfessor.github.io/gizmo/).

+The documentation includes:
+- Detailed installation instructions
+- Command reference with all available options
+- Use case examples for research and development assistance
+- Information on observability and token usage tracking
+- Guides for getting the most out of Gizmo

 ## License